Caleb & Brown

 Buying the Dip

-Buying the dip is a common strategy that investors use to capitalise on these downward trends.
+Buying the dip is a common strategy that investors use to capitalise on pullbacks and downward trends.
 It involves an investor simply purchasing a coin when prices drop.
 The goal is to acquire more crypto at this low price, under the assumption that the investor can profit if/when the price rises.

 Recommended Reading: Common Crypto Investing Strategies Every Investor Should Know